IFA is the largest consumer electronics and home appliances show in the world.

 Unparalleled access to the future

-At home in Berlin, IFA is the hub for the world's next innovations in consumer electronics and home appliances.
+At home in Berlin, IFA is the hub for the world's next innovations in home and consumer electronics.
 It is an unparalleled platform where global brands, industry leaders, and tech enthusiasts showcase their cutting-edge cultural technology, explore the latest advancements, do business and exchange ideas with visitors from across the world.

 Join us at IFA and witness technology that is going to shape the future of how we live, work, and play.